Project

 Force ipv4/ipv6 DNS resolution for NTP servers

-Added by Christian Borchert about 4 years ago.
-Updated over 3 years ago.
+Added by Christian Borchert over 4 years ago.
+Updated about 4 years ago.

 Status: